gitterbert/classwork/censorify/readme.md

-Do what I say, and do what I mean
+Do what I say, and do what I mean, and do it now!